 Dinner: Eco Ventures Braai (DB&B)

-Rest Day at Puros, with a drive into Puros Canyon and brunch in the Canyon.
+Rest Day at Puros, with a drive into Puros Canyon for a brunch-picnic.

 Dinner: Eco Ventures Braai (DB&B)